THE HISTORY OF

 distinction as one who has received the offering of unsuperstitious

 science, should sit the spirit of the Evening Ape.'
-Paleontologists had

 been badly bitten by the Nebraska tooth, Elliot Smith remarked later